Why The Kitchen Sink Gurgles When The Washing Machine Drains: Complete Guide

 With a basin placed under the P-trap, open it and clear the water inside it.
 Clean it and put it back.

-Final Thoughts On Why the Kitchen Sink Gurgles When The Washing Machine Drains
+Final Thoughts On Why My Kitchen Sink Gurgles When The Washing Machine Drains

 Kitchen gurgling is always an indication something is not correct.